labey History, Family Crest & Coats of Arms

 Of all the French names to come from Normandy, labey is one of the most ancient.
 The name is a result of the original family having lived in Normandy.
 Their name, however, indicates that the original bearer lived at or near an abbey.
 The word occurs in contraction with the article, le, meaning the, and thus appears Labbey.

 Early Origins of the labey family

-Another 146 words (10 lines of text) covering the years 1350, 1526, 1566, and 1662 are included under the topic Early labey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our labey research.
+Another 101 words (7 lines of text) covering the years 1350, 1526, 1566, and 1662 are included under the topic Early labey History in all our PDF Extended History products and printed products wherever possible.

 labey Spelling Variations

 French surnames were subject to numerous alterations in spelling because of the various cultural groups that inhabited specific regions.
 Eventually, each region possessed its own local dialect of the French language.
 The early development of the French language, however, was also influenced by other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name labey is distinguished by a number of regional variations.
 The many spelling variations of the name include Labbey, Labey, Labbé, L'Abbey, Labbie, Labie, L'Abbie, Labbee, Labee, L'Abbé, L'Abbée, Labbay, Labay, Labbai, Labai, Labaie, Labbais, Labadie, Labais, de Labbey, de Labey, de Labbay, de Labay, L'Abbaye, de l'Abbaye, Labaye, Labbaye, de Labbai, de Labai, de Labbais, de Labais, de la Bey, de la Bay and many more.